-Three donors represent approximately 38% and 46% of the outstanding gross promises to give at September 30, 2023 and 2022, respectively.
+Four donors represent approximately 56% of the outstanding gross promises to give at September 30, 2024.
+Three donors represent approximately 38% of the outstanding gross promises to give at September 30, 2023.

-One grantor represents approximately 88% and 100% of outstanding gross grants receivable at September 30, 2023 and 2022, respectively.
+One grantor represents approximately 80% and 88% of outstanding gross grants receivable at September 30, 2024 and 2023, respectively.